 Once you have a better understanding of your triggers, you can try to take steps to avoid them.

-Asking yourself these questions can help you work out whether your suspicious thoughts are paranoid or justified.
+Challenging yourself about your suspicious thoughts can help you work out whether these thoughts are paranoid or justified.

 "I've found it becomes easier and less straining on yourself once you share your thoughts with someone else."